Part-time: 2 to 5 years

 Kedleston Road, Derby Campus

-- Study MSc Advanced Practice and gain invaluable skills in contemporary health care practice
+- Study MSc Advanced Clinical Practice and gain invaluable skills in contemporary health care practice

 - Develop an educational framework that responds to current and future issues for advanced health care practice